SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 ![](https://media.forgecdn.net/attachments/408/709/server-side_only_ice_sample.png)
 ![](https://media.forgecdn.net/attachments/408/710/server-side_only_advanced_sample.png)

 You cannot use Mod Menu to edit the configuration of this version of the mod, so if you are interested in filtering non-stackable items I recommend you setting it up using the default client/server version of the mod, then bringing its configuration file to your server!
+However, you'll still need Cloth Config (see below) for the server to start!

 # Installation

-This mod is for both clients and servers!
-As it adds a new block, if you want to use it on a server, clients should have it too, so they can see and craft the Sticky Hopper.
+As the default client/server version adds a new block, if you want to use it on a server, clients should have it too, so they can see and craft the Sticky Hopper.
+Otherwise you can use the server-side only version.

-All you need is, of course, the [Fabric launcher](https://fabricmc.net/use/), the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api), and to copy the ".jar" file into your mods folder.
+The minimum requirements are, of course, the [Fabric launcher](https://fabricmc.net/use/) and the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api), and also the [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config) mod, and to copy the ".jar" file into your mods folder.
 (For default Windows installations, after running the game with the Fabric launcher at least once, just copy / paste this into the path bar of any Explorer window to open the mod folder: `%appdata%\.minecraft\mods` — and press *Enter*.)